Tony Steedman: Personal life

 Steedman met his first wife, Ann Taylor, in 1957 during a production of Oklahoma! and they were married in November of that year in Brackley.
 They had one daughter, and divorced in 1963.

 Steedman's second wife was actress Judy Parfitt, whom he met in 1960 at the Birmingham Rep. They were married in 1963 and jointly ran Allerway Limited, an artistic creation company.
 They had one son together.

-Steedman died on 4 February 2001 and was buried in East London Cemetery, Plaistow, London.
+Steedman died on 4 February 2001.